meilisearch/documentation/reference/features/authentication.md

   - `POST /indexes/:index_uid/search`
   - `GET /indexes/:index_uid/documents`
   - `GET /indexes/:index_uid/documents/:doc_id`
-- Without any key, you can always access `GET /health`

 When a master key is provided to MeiliSearch, both the private and the public keys are automatically generated. **You cannot create any additional keys**.

+If a user queries a protected instance without any key, they will only be able to access `GET /health`.

 ## Master Key

-When launching an instance, you have the option of giving a master key.
+When launching a MeiliSearch instance, you have the option of giving it a master key.
 By doing so, all routes will be protected and will require a key to be accessed.

 You can specify it by passing the `MEILI_MASTER_KEY` environment variable, or using the command line argument `--master-key`.